AltmyshovNursultan/OnlineBanking/README.md

   <br />
 Front end part is not created.
 <br />
-This project created exclusively for practice
+This project created exclusively for practice.